wiresjs/wires-mongo/README.md

 })
 ```

+## Schema parameters

+### required
+Saving will be rejected if one the require fields is undefined

+### ignore
+Means that field is settable but will be ignored when saved

+### unique
+Applies to arrays only.
+Understands mongoids, models and strings

 ## Set Attributes

 All attributes are stored in "attrs" dictionary.
 Attribute will be ignored in case of missing in schema.